Kanahiro/gh-pages-rest-api/README.md

 1. Fork this repo
 2. Activate GitHub Actions and Pages (gh-pages)
 3. Set JSON files in ./json
-4. Push to master and fire Actions and start hosting.
+4. Push to master and fire Actions, then start hosting.